adamdecaf/syc-security/CommonAttacks.md

 # System Security

-## Grading

-- Midterm, Final, Project
--  128      128     144   = 400

 ## Packet Watch
 - ICMP: Internet Control Message Protocol
-- Used for reporting error conditions and issuing and responding to requests
+- Used for reporting error conditions and issuing and responding to request

 ## Common Attacks
 - Win NT would redirect icmp redirect packets to itself.